stevebillings/simple-rag-apps/README.md

 This repo is a sandbox I'm using to learn about developing LLM-based applications.

-It is an AI chatbot creation platform that enables you to quickly configure new Retrieval-Augmented Generation (RAG) LLM chatbots, without writing code.
+It is a (simple) AI chatbot creation platform that enables you to quickly configure new Retrieval-Augmented Generation (RAG) LLM chatbots, without writing code.
+The resulting chatbot is a command line tool (a python script).

 The following corpus formats are currently supported: